Steve Corino

-Steven Eugene Corino (born May 29, 1973) is a Canadian-American professional wrestling trainer and former professional wrestler.
-As of 2017, he works for the American professional wrestling promotion WWE as a trainer at the WWE Performance Center and as a producer for its developmental brand, NXT.
+Steven Eugene Corino (born May 29, 1973) is a Canadian-American professional wrestler and trainer.
+As of 2017, he works for WWE as both a trainer at the WWE Performance Center and a producer for NXT.
+He is also signed as a wrestler to Premier Wrestling Federation (PWF) as of 2026, and is the current PWF Champion in his seventh reign.

 Corino is best known for his tenure with Extreme Championship Wrestling (ECW) from 1998 to 2001 and Ring of Honor (ROH) from 2002 to 2006 and from 2009 to 2016.
 Over the course of his career, he held titles including the ECW World Heavyweight Championship, MLW World Heavyweight Championship, NWA World Heavyweight Championship, and ROH World Tag Team Championship.
+He initially retired in 2021, but returned to competition in 2026 exclusively for PWF.

 Professional wrestling career

 Early career (1994–1998)

 Corino began wrestling in 1994 and spent four years working on the independent circuit.
 During this time, he was a part of the Organization of Modern Extreme Grappling Arts, a promotion run by Matt and Jeff Hardy.
 Corino began an anti-hardcore gimmick on the independent circuit, because he felt he would have more chance of getting work if he did not work hardcore matches.
 He gained experience, working in Puerto Rico for the WWC, working under the ring name Lightning Kid (which had been a gimmick previously used by Sean Waltman) and also made some appearances for the WWF as a jobber from 1996 to 1998.